Michael D. Brenton, K.C.

 Awards and Recognition

 Mike was appointed Queen’s Counsel in 2015.

-Mike is listed as a leading practitioner by the publication – The Best Lawyers in Canada for his practice in the area of Insurance Law.
+Mike is listed as a leading practitioner by the publication – The Best Lawyers in Canada for his practice in the area of Insurance Law and product liability defense.

 The Canadian Legal Lexpert Directory recognizes Mike as a leading practitioner in Personal Injury Defence.

 Outside the Office

 Mike and his wife, Michelle, have two children.

 For 10 years, Mike coached minor hockey and after that became a member of the executive of the Hampton Minor Hockey Association, retiring after the completion of his term as president.

 He was a long time member of the Planning Advisory Committee for the Town of Hampton, sitting as Chair of the Committee for several years.